 Nutritional Value of Corn:

-Corn is a fiber-included type of food ;it helps to facilitate bowel movements and let the food pass through the digestive system
+Corn is a fibre-included type of food.
+It helps to facilitate bowel movements and let the food pass through the digestive system

 Corn is rich in several important vitamins: